-Defining OpenID Connect Claims
+Define OpenID Connect claims

 A UserInfo endpoint is an OAuth2 protected resource that returns information about an authenticated end user.
-UserInfo Mapping enables mapping the Identity Service Provider's SCIM Resource Type attributes to claims returned from the UserInfo endpoint.
+UserInfo mapping enables mapping the Identity Service Provider's SCIM Resource Type attributes to claims returned from the UserInfo endpoint.
 The standard UserInfo data and claims are detailed in the OpenID Connect Authentication 1.0 Specification.
-Any custom claims can be defined and exposed at the UserInfo endpoint by adding (non-standard) entries in the UserInfo map.
-See Creating an OpenID Connect Claims Map for details.
+Any custom claims can be defined and exposed at the UserInfo endpoint by adding (nonstandard) entries in the UserInfo map.
+See Creating Map for details.

-OpenID Connect Claims and Scopes
+OpenID Connect claims and scopes